Thinkwise/docs/docs/sf/tasks.md

 ![](../assets/sf/image191.png)

-Figure 142: A task popup that may be visible in the final product if the task is executed.
+*A task popup that may be visible in the final product if the task is executed.*

 In addition, a reference can be established from a parameter to a look-up table.
 In this way a parameter gets a dropdown list and a button in order to be able to select another value in the popup.